kislay98/oas-spec-generator/README.md

 cd oas-spec-generator

 Ensure config.yml is placed in src/main/resources/config.yml.
-Ping @kislay98 or @amit-kislaydata for the config file.
+Email me at kislaykumar@gmail.com if you have any issue in constructing the creds file.
 *Build:*
 bash
 mvn clean package